Ekscentricitet/TheQuacksOfQuedlinburgTools/README.md

 ### In-Game

 Instead of putting your chips in the bag, leave them on the board.
 Use the app to draw a chip.
 Then pick the corresponding chip from the pile and place it on your board.
-When you have to buy chips, use the in-game shop to add them to your bag.
+When you have to buy chips, use the in-game shop to add them to your bag. **If you are playing variant I of the game, switch the corresponding toggle in the menu**

 ### Known limitations